-- Economic Law & Policy – Focuses on areas of economic policy-making essential to sustainable development, including investment, trade, public procurement and infrastructure finance and sustainability standards.
+- Economic Law & Policy – Focuses on areas of economic policy-making essential to development

 - Resilience – Works with governments, civil society, communities and businesses to help them manage climate- and conflict-related risks.

 - SDG Knowledge – Provides information and analysis that supports the United Nations’ 2030 Agenda for Sustainable Development, including the 17 SDGs.

 - Energy – Offers practical guidance to help authorities choose the right system of electricity generation and reduce consumption of fossil-based transport fuels, and to implement international climate change commitments.